 For example, there were certain people I would never put in charge of creating invitations for any fund-raising event; because they were likely to spend a lot on what I call my daughter’s wedding type of invitations, when an attractive and much less expensive version (minus the glossy paper, etc.) would do just as well.

-In her recent article in Entrpreneur, Operating on a Shoestring?
+In her article in Entrepreneur, Operating on a Shoestring?
 20 Inexpensive Ways to Market Your Business, Kim Garst shares some really great marketing ideas that cost little or nothing, yet can potentially yield great returns.

 Among the gems she mentions are:

 If you want your business to show up in local search, a Google My Business account is a necessity.
 This will make sure your business is not only visible on search, but on Google Maps as well.

 How does free PR in national magazines and websites sound?
 Create a free account with HARO.
 (Help a Reporter Out) and respond to relevant media queries.

 - Create a free Yelp listing.